redhat-scholars/istio-tutorial/readme.md

 #!/bin/bash

 while true
+do curl customer-tutorial.$(minishift ip).nip.io
-do curl $(minishift openshift service customer --url) sleep .1 done
+sleep .1
+done
 ```

 The default Kubernetes/OpenShift behavior is to round-robin load-balance across all available pods behind a single Service.
-Add another replica of recommendations-v2 Deployment.
+Add another replica of recommendation-v2 Deployment.

 ```
-oc scale --replicas=2 deployment/recommendations-v2
+oc scale --replicas=2 deployment/recommendation-v2
 ```

 Now, you will see two requests into the v2 and one for v1.